1980 BDO World Darts Championship

-The 1980 Embassy World Darts Championship was the third year that the British Darts Organisation had staged a world championship.
+The 1980 BDO World Darts Championship (known for sponsorship reasons as The 1980 Embassy World Darts Championship) was the third year that the British Darts Organisation had staged a world championship.
 Again the field was 24 players, with the top seeds receiving a bye to the last 16 stage.
 For the second successive year the tournament was staged at Jollees Cabaret Club in Stoke-on-Trent.

 Defending champion John Lowe, who had released a book The Lowe Profile just before the event suffered a surprise defeat 0–2 to Cliff Lazarenko saying afterwards "If you miss your doubles in this one, you must expect to go out."
 Eric Bristow was then immediately installed as favourite to win the event and would meet another flamboyant character of the game in the final – Bobby George.

 George, who was not invited to the qualifiers the previous year appeared in a sequined shirt and when arriving on the stage was presented with a candelabra to complete a Liberace effect.
 He also made the early running in the final leading 1–0, 2–1 and 3–2.
 The first six sets all went to a deciding leg until Bristow won the seventh 3–1 to establish a 4–3 set lead.
 In the next set at 2–2 in legs, George had a golden opportunity to level the match and take it to a decider, but bust his score and nonchalantly threw his third dart into the board before putting his darts into his top pocket in anticipation of Bristow checking out to win the title.
 Bristow did so.

 Bristow later said: "This was the final that changed the game of darts forever.
 Before that the audiences were always quite subdued, there was never really a buzz around the place, but when Bobby and I played in that final every member of the audience got involved.
 Everybody quite simply was going mad.
 It was a pit of noise.
 He had his fans, I had mine and both wanted to out-shout each other.